Dzierzan/OpenSA/README.md

 * Matthias Mailänder (Mailaender) for helping out with writing a lot of custom traits which pushed this project forward.

-* Zimmermann Gyula (Graion Dilach) for using his traits written for his Attacque Superior project (https://github.com/AttacqueSuperior/Engine).
+* Zimmermann Gyula (Graion Dilach) for using his traits written for his [Attacque Superior](https://github.com/AttacqueSuperior/Engine) project.

 * MikillRosen (sayedmamdouh) for creating extra cursors and Ant Hole variants.